 Pour around 60-80ml of hot water (preferably at 195-205F) over the beans so as to evenly saturate them.
 Then leave to ‘bloom’ for 30-45 seconds.
 Brewing Tip: if you don’t have a thermometer, boil the water and then leave it for 30 seconds to reach optimal brewing temperature.

 Pour the rest of the water in increments over the grinds.
-Pour some and then let the water level subside and then pour some more until the rest of the 500mls are done
+Pour some and then let the water level subside and then pour some more until the full 500ml is used.

 Take off the filter, place on the pouring cap, give the coffee a swirl, and then pour into mugs and enjoy!

-Overall we have found the Bodum pour over coffee maker to be an elegant-looking, and easy-to-use pour over that can make a really enjoyable cup of coffee.
-So if that sounds like what you are looking for then the Bodum Pour Over might be a really great option for you!
+In summary, we have found the Bodum Pour Over coffee maker to be an elegant-looking, and easy-to-use pour over that can make a really enjoyable cup of coffee.
+So if that sounds like what you are looking for, then the Bodum Pour Over coffee maker would be a valuable addition to your coffee collection!

 We would love to hear your thoughts, questions, or experiences with the Bodum Pour Over so be sure to write them below!